 The short version (but please read on for more details): you earn a grade by completing all of the following assignments.
-Although this looks like many assignments, the course gives you many opportunities to show your work instead of putting a lot of weight on one or two stressful assignments.
+Although this looks like many assignments, the course gives you many opportunities to learn and grow, instead of putting a lot of weight on one or two stressful assignments.